-For example, to execute a right end-of-row Zero Turn:
+For example, to execute a left end-of row zero turn:

 - 1. Slow down at the end of the row.

-- 2. Move the LEFT ground speed control lever forward slightly while moving the RIGHT ground speed control lever back to center and then slightly back from center.
+- Move the RIGHT ground speed control lever forward slightly while moving the LEFT ground speed control lever back to center and then slightly back from center.

 - 3. Begin mowing forward again.

-This technique turns the rider RIGHT and slightly overlaps the row just cut -eliminating the need to back up and re-cut missed grass.
+This technique turns the rider LEFT and slightly overlaps the row just cut-eliminating the need to back up and re-cut missed grass.